ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Calcium Bisglycinate Chelate vs Microcrystalline Hydroxyapatite Calcium: which is better?
+Calcium Bisglycinate Chelate vs Microcrystalline Hydroxyapatite Calcium: which is right for you?

-Calcium Bisglycinate Chelate is our formulary-preferred form of Calcium, ranked T1 with S1 bioavailability.
-It outperforms Microcrystalline Hydroxyapatite Calcium based on peer-reviewed absorption research.
+Not sure which to buy?
+Calcium Bisglycinate Chelate is our top-ranked form of Calcium, and it outperforms Microcrystalline Hydroxyapatite Calcium based on peer-reviewed absorption research.

 Calcium Bisglycinate Chelate